David Reay

 David S. Reay FRSGS is a climate change scientist, author, and professor of carbon management and education at the University of Edinburgh.
-He serves as executive director of the Edinburgh Climate Change Institute and policy director of ClimateXChange.
+He serves as co-chair of the Just Transition Commission, and served as executive director of the Edinburgh Climate Change Institute and policy director of ClimateXChange between January 2020 and January 2024.

 Education

 Reay was educated at the University of Essex where he was awarded a PhD in 1999 for research on the utilisation of inorganic nitrogen by bacteria and microalgae.